Mousaab55/AWS-immobiler-pipeline/README.md

 # AWS immobilier Pipeline

 ## Overview
-Inspired by my internship experience working with real estate datasets, I built a **serverless AWS pipeline** that automatically cleans, catalogs, and analyzes property data.
+Inspired by my internship experience working with real estate dataset that i have scraped, I built a **serverless AWS pipeline** that automatically cleans, catalogs, and analyzes property data.

 Whenever a new dataset lands in S3, the pipeline:
 - **Infers the schema** with AWS Glue crawlers
 - **Transforms and enriches** the data (e.g., calculating price per m²)
-- **Notifies stakeholders** automatically via Lambda + SNS
+- **Notifies users** automatically via Lambda + SNS
 - Makes data **ready for analysis** in Athena

 It’s basically a **hands-off, self-updating real estate data lake**, perfect for multi-department use and scalable analytics.